LemmyNet/rfcs/0000-plugins.md

 # Unresolved questions

-What are the licensing requirements for plugins, if any?
-Are proprietary plugins allowed or do they need to be under AGPL like Lemmy?
-May have to ask Extism maintainers about legal conditions.

 # Future possibilities

-In the future we can add hooks for other user actions, as well as additional host functions.
+In the future we can add hooks for other user actions, such as voting or uploading images.
 We could also support implementing new post ranking algorithms in plugins.

 Additionally it should be possible for plugins to define new API routes for additional functionality.

 We may also consider to move some existing features into plugins.
 This applies to features which are mostly separate from core functionality, and which are only used by few instances.
 For example:

 - Slur filter
 - Custom emojis
 - Taglines